From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Experiments

 We mainly adopt Mean Per Joint Position Error (MPJPE) and Mean Per Vertex Position Error (MPVPE) to measure the 3D errors (in millimeters) of the pose and shape of each estimated hand after aligning them using a root joint translation, and Mean Relative-Root Position Error (MRRPE) to measure the performance of relative positions (in millimeters) of two hands.
 Procrustes-aligned mean per joint position error (PA-MPJPE) and Procrustes-aligned mean per vertex position error (PA-MPVPE) refer to the MPJPE and MPVPE after aligning the predicted hand results with the Ground Truth using Procrustes alignment, respectively.
 To better investigate the impact of incorporating additional 2D information on performance, we introduce MPJPE-XY, MPJPE-Z, MPVPE-XY, and MPVPE-Z in the ablation study.
 These metrics calculate the hand recovery error of MPJPE and MPVPE relative to the ground truth in the XY and Z dimensions, respectively.

-\subsection{Comparison with state-of-the-art methods}
+\subsection{Comparison with State-of-the-Art Methods}

-{ \bf Quantitative results in InterHand 2.6M datasets.} We conduct a comprehensive comparison of our method with recent state-of-the-art (SOTA) hand pose and shape estimation methods on the InterHand 2.6M test dataset, as presented in Table~\ref{table:interhand}.
-The MRRPE metric effectively reflects the estimation performance of relative hand distances.
-Our method achieves the best performance on this metric with 21.60mm, surpassing InterWild, Ren et al., and 4DHands by 5.14mm, 7.38mm, and 2.98mm respectively.
+{ \bf Quantitative Results in InterHand2.6M Datasets.} We conduct a comprehensive comparison of our method with recent state-of-the-art (SOTA) hand pose and shape estimation methods on the InterHand2.6M test dataset, as presented in Table~\ref{table:interhand}.
+Our method achieves the best performance on MRRPE metric with 21.60mm, surpassing InterWild, Ren et al., and 4DHands by 5.14mm, 7.38mm, and 2.98mm respectively.
 Our method also demonstrates consistent improvement in MPJPE and MPVPE, outperforming the current best method, 4DHands, by 2.13mm and 2.14mm respectively.
 Furthermore, we observe consistent performance gains in both the IH MPJPE/MPVPE and SH MPJPE/MPVPE metrics, highlighting the generalizability and robustness of our method for both single-hand and interacting hand estimation.
-Moreover, we have significantly surpassed the performance of Zuo et al.~\citep{zuo2023reconstructing}, which incorporates prior interactive features, demonstrating the superiority of our method.

-{ \bf Quantitative results in HIC.} We present the results on the HIC dataset~\citep{tzionas2016capturing}, which features in-the-wild cross-hand data, to evaluate performance in real-world scenarios.
+{ \bf Quantitative Results in HIC.} We present the results on the HIC dataset~\citep{tzionas2016capturing}, which features in-the-wild cross-hand data, to evaluate performance in real-world scenarios.
 The training sets for these models don't contain the HIC dataset.
 In Table \ref{table:hic}, we compare these results with IntagHand, InterWild, and 4DHands, a state-of-the-art method specifically designed for two-hand recovery in the wild.
 Our method outperformed 4Dhands and InterWild across multiple metrics without using foundation model inference.
-Specifically, it improved MRRPE by 3.02mm and 4.79mm, MPJPE by 2.65mm and 8.95mm, and MPVPE by 3.00mm and 8.80mm, respectively.
 These results highlight its superior stability on unseen data.

-{ \bf Quantitative results with single-hand method on FreiHAND dataset.} We also compared our method with the latest state-of-the-art transformer-based single-hand recovery methods on the FreiHAND dataset~\citep{zimmermann2019freihand}.
-In this comparison, our method omits the estimation of the relative translation between the two hands and the execution of diffusion denoising for both hands.
-Table \ref{table:freihand} reveals our method's superiority over HaMer and Zhou et al. (without foundation models), with PA-MPJPE enhancements of 0.7mm and 0.5mm, and PA-MPVPE gains of 0.3mm and 0.7mm, respectively.
-This affirms our method's efficacy in enhancing single-hand estimation through additional priors integration.